willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 Note: If another set of motion controllers is paired with your PC, you'll need to unpair those controllers before pairing new ones.
 If you paired a set of motion controllers with your current PC and then paired them with a second PC, you'll need to unpair and re-pair them with the current PC before using them again.

-## How can I pair my Xbox controller to my PC to use with my headset?
+## Can I pair my Xbox controller to my PC so I can use it in headset?

 You can pair a Bluetooth Xbox controller to use it with your headset by following [these instructions](https://support.xbox.com/help/hardware-network/accessories/connect-and-troubleshoot-xbox-one-bluetooth-issues).

 If you have a wired Xbox controller, plug it in to your PC.

 Some games and apps use the Xbox controller differently than it's used in mixed reality.
 To use the controller for a game or app, select "Use as gamepad" on the app bar or say, "Use as gamepad."
-To switch the controller back to mixed reality, select "Use as gamepad"  again, or say, "Use with gaze."
+To switch the controller back to mixed reality, select "Use as gamepad"  again, or say "Use with gaze."

 ## My controller is stuck in an infinite reboot (buzzing after LEDs cycle).

-This is a critical battery indicator, so make sure you have fresh batteries in the device.
-If the issue persists, [reset the controller to factory settings](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).
+This is a critical battery indicator.
+Put fresh batteries in the device, and if the issue persists, [reset the controller to factory settings](motion-controller-problems.md#how-can-i-restore-the-controllers-to-factory-settings).

 ## I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings.